mallocator/Elasticsearch-Exporter/README.md

 ### Increase Concurrent Request limit

 It might be the case that your network connection can handle a lot more than is typical and that the script is spending the most time waiting for additional sockets to be free.
-To get around this you can increase the maximum number of sockets on the global http agent.
-The setting is configured in drivers/es.js on the second line: `http.globalAgent.maxSockets = 30`.
+To get around this you can increase the maximum number of sockets on the global http agent by using the option flag for it (`--maxSockets`).
 Increase this to see if it will improve anything.
-This might also turn into a command line option in the future.

 ### Split up into multiple Jobs